How to retarget potential casino players

 Beginner vs. advanced considerations

-New affiliates should prioritise fundamentals: correct pixel placement, simple segments, one or two channels, and clean UTMs.
-Early wins often come from disciplined execution and reliable measurement rather than complex models.
+New affiliates should prioritize fundamentals: correct pixel placement, simple segments, one or two channels, and clean UTMs.
+Early improvements often come from disciplined execution and reliable measurement rather than complex audience models.

 Advanced teams scale by integrating server-to-server postbacks, using programmatic audiences, building predictive models, and orchestrating multi-channel sequences.
-These capabilities demand robust data hygiene, stricter compliance controls, and deeper coordination with commercial partners.
+These capabilities require stronger data hygiene, stricter compliance controls, and deeper coordination with commercial partners.

 • Beginner: focus on basic pixel setup, simple segments, and single-channel tests